ToolVS

 Free & Open Source

-• Built-in snapshot testing
+• Built-in snapshot testing (pioneered it)

 • Every tutorial and course teaches Jest

-• ESM support is painful
+• ESM support is experimental and painful

 Visit Jest →